ogb4n/monit-app/readme.md

 ### Prerequisites

 You will need python and pip installed on your machine.

+If you want to use the docker-compose.yml file provided in the /api folder, be sure having docker installed and ready on the machine

 You will also need to install the required libraries.

 ### Installation